idealparable/BibleQ/DidLazarusWriteJohn.md

 An obvious initial problem is that this disciple is said to be the author of the gospel of John, in the final chapter.
 So did Lazarus write John?

 My answer below will be no, that's highly unlikely.
-As I understand it, arguments for Lazarus as the "Disciple Loved," or DiLoved as I'll call it for short, are making some important misunderstandings related (hopefully unintentionally) to some core doctrine (especially Trinity), apologetics (debunking countless Bible contradictions), and proper interpretation (how to know when "all" is literal).
+As I understand it, arguments for Lazarus as the "Disciple Loved," or DiscipleLoved as I'll call it for short, are making some important misunderstandings related (hopefully unintentionally) to some core doctrine (especially Trinity), apologetics (debunking countless Bible contradictions), and proper interpretation (how to know when "all" is literal).

 I'll try to walk through major arguments pro/con with Scriptural quotes backing it up, and explain why I think John phrased things this way.